AndrewBroz/cronli5/README.md

 some background.

-`cronli5` was partially inspired by [`prettycron`][prettycron], which itself is based on code from [a gist by dunse][hrce].
+`cronli5` was partially inspired by [`prettycron`][prettycron], which itself is based on code from [a gist by dunse][dunse].
 However, I wasn't fully satisfied with the human readable output, and didn't need the `moment` and `later` dependencies, since my project only needed the cron to English output.
 This library tries to render as many cron patterns in as direct